silverbulletmd/silverbullet/website/Links.md

   * `[[CHANGELOG@L1C3]]`: line and column: [[CHANGELOG@L1C3]].
 This also starts from 1 for the start of line.
 The cursor will be placed at the end of line if the passed number is larger than the line

 # Caret page links
 [[Meta Pages]] are excluded from link auto complete in many contexts.
 However, you may still want to reference a meta page outside of a “meta context.”
-To make it easier to reference, you can use the caret syntax: `[[^SETTINGS]]`.
-Semantically this has the same meaning as `[[SETTINGS]]`.
+To make it easier to reference, you can use the caret syntax: `[[^Library/Std]]`.
+Semantically this has the same meaning as `[[LIbrary/Std]]`.
 The only difference is that auto complete will _only_ complete meta pages.